<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 • Logistical support during the tour and luggage transfer

-• Guided tour of Verona
+• Guided walking tours of Verona

 and Padua